Take a step – our mental health support offer

 Dedicated support for adults

-The Retreat is open to anyone aged 18 or above, providing a safe space to seek face-to-face help and support.
-It is open every day from 12-4pm and 5-11.30pm at locations in Bournemouth and Dorchester.
+The Retreat in Bournemouth and Dorchester are open to anyone aged 18 or above, providing a safe space to seek face-to-face help and support.
 Find out more

 Community Front Rooms